ShadowXJaw724/TRNG-Lara-Base-Adjusted/README.md

-# TRLE - Project Fix Lara <!-- omit in toc -->
+# TRLE - Tomb Raider 4 Lara Base Adjusted <!-- omit in toc -->

-This project aims to fix all of the little bugs and oddities in Lara's animations.
-While it is sometimes impossible to know what the devolopers intended, the project aims to to stick as close to the base animations as possible.
-However, it is impossible to avoid subjective changes.
-Project Fix Lara should merely be uses as a basis for every new project, before new animations are added and old animations are altered to fit each builder's personal style.
+A fork of the original Fix Lara Project, this aims to further refine the base as well as add useful quality of life animations into Lara's kit, also potentially extending to a basic WAD that could be used as an AIO base.
+This doesn't follow the original's goal to staying faithful but rather building on top of the original and tweaking what could be done better.

-# Table of contents <!-- omit in toc -->
+# Table of contents [From the original Project] <!-- omit in toc -->
 - [1.
 Installation](#1-installation)
 	- [1.1.
 Copying Lara's Animations](#11-copying-laras-animations)
 	- [1.2.
 Copying Shotgun Animations](#12-copying-shotgun-animations)